netket/netket/docs/index.rst

         .. rst-class:: text-muted

             18 months in development, NetKet 3.0 indicates a major new step for the NetKet project.
-            NetKet has been totally rewritten in Python and is now a Jax-based library.
+            NetKet has been totally rewritten in Python and is now a `Jax <https://jax.readthedocs.io>`-based library.
             This guarantees outstanding performance while allowing researchers to exploit machine-learning frameworks to define advanced Neural-Networks.

             GPUs and Google's TPUs are now supported too!

-            Update now and try the new [examples](https://github.com/netket/netket/tree/master/Examples)!
+            Update now and try the new `examples <https://github.com/netket/netket/tree/master/Examples>`!